wilgomoreira/imageClassifierApp/README.md

-# Neural Network Training with PyTorch and Kaggle Datasets
+# Neural Network Training with Torch and Kaggle Datasets

 ## Overview
-This project provides a framework to train a **binary classifier** neural network using different datasets from PyTorch and Kaggle.
+This project provides a framework to train a **binary classifier** neural network using different datasets from Torch and Kaggle.
 The training pipeline allows for dataset selection, model training, evaluation, and saving the model along with logits and labels.
-# Neural Network Training with PyTorch and Kaggle Datasets
+# Neural Network Training with Torch and Kaggle Datasets

 ## Overview
-This project provides a framework to train a **binary classifier** neural network using different datasets from PyTorch and Kaggle.
+This project provides a framework to train a **binary classifier** neural network using different datasets from Torch and Kaggle.
 The training pipeline allows for dataset selection, model training, evaluation, and saving the model along with logits and labels.

 ## Features
 - Supports multiple datasets:
-  - **PyTorch datasets**: MNIST, FashionMNIST, CIFAR10
+  - **Torch datasets**: MNIST, FashionMNIST, CIFAR10
   - **Kaggle datasets**: FIRE
 - Implements a **Multi-Layer Perceptron (MLP)** neural network for **binary classification**.
 - Provides an **argument parser** for easy configuration.